markmiscavage/scarlet/docs/source/cache/index.rst

 Manager
 ----------

-A :py:class:`CacheManager <cache.manager.CacheManager>` is where you register all the :py:class:`CacheGroup <cache.groups.CacheGroup>` instances that you would like to be considered when a purge request is received.
+A :py:class:`CacheManager <scarlet.cache.manager.CacheManager>` is where you register all the :py:class:`CacheGroup <scarlet.cache.groups.CacheGroup>` instances that you would like to be considered when a purge request is received.
 Similar to the django admin, most implementations would only have one instance of this class that all managers would be registered with.
 If you don't need any customizations you can simply register with the default instance

 ::

-    from cache.manager import cache_manager
+    from scarlet.cache.manager import cache_manager
     cache_manager.register_model('key', MyModel, MyModel2, instance_value=['pk'])

 or

 ::

-    from cache.manager import cache_manager
+    from scarlet.cache.manager import cache_manager
-    from cache.groups import CacheGroup
+    from scarlet.cache.groups import CacheGroup
     m = CacheGroup('key')
     cache_manager.register_cache(m)

-You can get the group registered for a key by calling :py:meth:`get_group  <cache.manager.CacheManager.get_group>`
+You can get the group registered for a key by calling :py:meth:`get_group  <scarlet.cache.manager.CacheManager.get_group>`

-To invalidate across all groups use the :py:meth:`invalidate_cache <cache.manager.CacheManager.invalidate_cache>` method.
+To invalidate across all groups use the :py:meth:`invalidate_cache <scarlet.cache.manager.CacheManager.invalidate_cache>` method.
 This will find all registered groups for the given model and call the invalidate_cache method on each of them.

 Views
 =====

-:py:class:`CacheView <cache.views.CacheView>` is a class based view that overrides the default dispatch method to determine the cache_prefix.
-It calls two methods :py:meth:`get_cache_version <cache.views.CacheView.get_cache_version>` and :py:meth:`get_cache_prefix <cache.views.CacheView.get_cache_prefix>` the results of those two functions are combined and passed to the standard django caching middleware.
+:py:class:`CacheView <scarlet.cache.views.CacheView>` is a class based view that overrides the default dispatch method to determine the cache_prefix.
+It calls two methods :py:meth:`get_cache_version <scarlet.cache.views.CacheView.get_cache_version>` and :py:meth:`get_cache_prefix <scarlet.cache.views.CacheView.get_cache_prefix>` the results of those two functions are combined and passed to the standard django caching middleware.

 Here is a sample get_cache_version function